iiasa/rime/README.md

 At the moment it accepts a single impact indicator and temperature pathway.
 Any remaining dimension will contribute to the uncertainty estimate.
 More in-depth description of the underlying assumption will be provided in Schwind et al (2024, in prep).

 In essence, the main difference between `run-timeseries` and `run-table` is that the latter is structured (DataFrame -> DataArray -> ND numpy index) and the former is unstructured (list of records with `groupby`).
 The structured version can lead to speed for certain data forms, and allows on-the-fly interpolation without any preliminary data transformation (this is the main speed-up gain).
+See also the `--vectorize` option with [vectorize][#vectorize].

 A few practical differences, that will be examplified below: